Study in Major Depressive Disorder With BTRX-335140 (NMRA-335140) vs Placebo

-Are adult men or women 18 to 65 years of age (inclusive) at informed consent
+- Are adult men or women between 18 to 65 years of age (inclusive) at informed consent

 Have a primary DSM-5 diagnosis of MDD, with prominent symptoms of anhedonia confirmed by Structured Clinical Interview for DSM-5 Disorders, Clinical Trials Version (SCID-5-CT)

-The current episode must have started at least 3 weeks prior to screening but no more than 12 months before the screening visit.
+- The current episode must have started at least 3 weeks prior to screening visit but no more than 12 months before the screening visit.

 Agree to the following birth control:

-Note: Abstinence will be allowed if, in the investigator's judgement, it is determined that the subject is reliable, that abstinence is the preferred and usual lifestyle of the subject, and that abstinence will be continued for the duration of the study including the 10 days (women) or 90-day period (men) following last dose of study drug as noted above.
+Note: Abstinence will be allowed if, in the investigator's judgement, it is determined that the participant is reliable, that abstinence is the preferred and usual lifestyle of the participant, and that abstinence will be continued for the duration of the study including the 10 days (women) or 90-day period (men) following last dose of study drug as noted above.

 Have a history of any of the following DSM-5 disorders within the specified timeframe:

-Currently or in the past year: diagnosis of personality disorder, attention deficit disorder/attention deficit hyperactivity disorder, anorexia nervosa, or bulimia nervosa.
-Subjects with comorbid generalized anxiety disorder, social anxiety disorder, or panic disorder for whom MDD is considered the primary diagnosis are not excluded.
+- Currently or in the past year: diagnosis of personality disorder, attention deficit disorder/attention deficit hyperactivity disorder, anorexia nervosa, or bulimia nervosa.
+Participants with comorbid generalized anxiety disorder, social anxiety disorder, or panic disorder for whom MDD is considered the primary diagnosis are not excluded.

-Have had prior seizures (other than remote history of childhood febrile seizure) or other condition that would place the subject at increased risk of seizures or is taking anticonvulsants for seizure control
+- Have had prior seizures (other than remote history of childhood febrile seizure) or other condition that would place the participant at increased risk of seizures or is taking anticonvulsants for seizure control

-Have a visual or physical motor impairment that could interfere with subject's ability to perform study assessments, as assessed by the investigator
+- Have a visual or physical motor impairment that could interfere with participant's ability to perform study assessments, as assessed by the investigator

-Exclusionary ECG abnormalities obtained at Visit 1 (Screening) or Visit 2 (Baseline) are QT interval corrected using Fridericia's formula (QTcF) >450 msec in males or >470 msec in females, complete bundle branch block, evidence of myocardial infarction or ischemia, and predominantly nonsinus conducted rhythms.
+- Have exclusionary ECG abnormalities obtained at Visit 1 (Screening) or Visit 2 (Baseline) that are QT interval corrected using Fridericia's formula (QTcF) >450 msec in males or >470 msec in females, complete bundle branch block, evidence of myocardial infarction or ischemia, and predominantly nonsinus conducted rhythms.
 Other abnormalities can be exclusionary at the discretion of the principal investigator or medical monitor.
 See Section 6.3.5 of protocol for guidance on ECG interpretations.

 Use of the following concomitant medications (contact the Sponsor-designated medical monitor to determine eligibility when in doubt):